 The inscription on the steles were written in the Old Turkic script, an alphabet that resembles Germanic runes despite the two scripts being unrelated.

 At the time the Turkic language spoken in Mongolia resembled the modern Turkish language we know today very little.
 The Turkic people clearly had a bond with the Chinese Tang Dynasty.

-The inscriptions on the Orkhon steles speak of a period when Turks where held as slaves by the Chinese and later, of diplomatic relations and cultural exchange.
+The inscriptions on the Orkhon steles speak of a period when Turks were held as slaves by the Chinese and later, of diplomatic relations and cultural exchange.
 The steles even contain translations in Chinese, which further speaks of a close relationship between the two peoples.
-It also explain why Chinese loan-words were present in the Turkic language.
+It also explains why Chinese loan-words were present in the Turkic language.

 The Turkic Language’s Move From Central Asia To Anatolia

-During the middle ages the Turkic people grew gradually more influential and powerful, and their territory grew, especially to the west, while simultaneously loosing their old territory in Mongolia to the Tang Chinese.
+During the middle ages the Turkic people grew gradually more influential and powerful, and their territory grew, especially to the west, while simultaneously losing their old territory in Mongolia to the Tang Chinese.

 in the 11th century, the Oghuz Turks adopted the Arabic script and converted to Islam.
 The new relationship with the Muslim Arabs had a profound impact on the Oghuz Turk way of life and this had a profound impact on the language.

-With the formation of the Sejluq empire, the Turks embraced the Persian culture.
-The Persian language became the official language of government, which had an important impact of the evolution of the Turkish language as well.
+With the formation of the Sejluq empire, the Turks embraced Persian culture.
+The Persian language became the official language of government, which had an important impact on the evolution of the Turkish language as well.

 The Turks’ Arrival In Anatolia And The Ottoman Turkish Period

 During the 11th century, the Turks gradually migrated towards Anatolia, a territory controlled by the Byzantine empire.
 It wasn’t before 1453 when Constantinople was conquered, however, that the empire was defeated by the Turkish Sejluqs.